3 YouTubers reportedly arrested in Turkey after posting interviews with people critical of the country's financial crisis - ExBulletin

 Turkey Purge reported that YouTubers were accused of “denigrating the state and the government.”

-In a recent speech, President Recep Tayyip Erdogan called social media “the main source of threats to democracy today” and said he would crack down on internet media to “fight disinformation and propaganda”, with penalties up to five years in prison, Al Jazeera reported. .
+In a recent speech, President Recep Tayyip Erdogan called social media the “main source of threats to democracy today” and said he would attack internet media to “fight disinformation and propaganda”, with penalties up to five years in prison, Al Jazeera reported. .

 Kksoy, Kocabyk and Kural have been released, according to the Independent, but are under house arrest.